246th Rifle Division: Battle for Kalinin

 By now more German infantry was beginning to arrive in the Kalinin area, which disrupted the plan to take the city, in part, from the south.
 Maslennikov was forced, on October 24, to divert his 243rd and 183rd Divisions, with the 54th Cavalry Division, to hold back the advance of 9th Army's forces.
 A dawn attack by 915th Regiment drove through Talutino and into Danilovskoye in house-to-house fighting, only to be beaten back out of the town by a counterattack by two battalions of the 161st Infantry Division plus elements of the 129th Infantry Division with tank support.
 The 915th also sent elements through the woods east of Khvastovo and attacked Deveshkino where they ran into the German 620th Heavy Artillery Battalion.
 This battle came to hand-to-hand combat but the Red Army men were driven back into the woods.
 That night a renewed attack by the regiment retook both villages.
-During the day the 914th at Krasnovo was hit hard and, after three hours fighting was forced to withdraw to Motavino, 1.5km to the west.
+During the day the 914th at Krasnovo was hit hard and, after three hours fighting was forced to withdraw to Motavino, 1.5 km to the west.
 During this fighting the chief of staff of the 777th Artillery, Major Kortikov, was mortally wounded.